-Soil minerals stabilize highly decomposable compounds like glucose
+Soil minerals stabilize highly decomposable compounds like glucose.

 Recent field studies suggest that interactions with soil mineral phases can stabilize otherwise biodegradable organic matter (OM) in soils against microbial decomposition.
 To directly assess the effect of organo-mineral associations on an easily decomposable substrate (glucose), the research team conducted a series of laboratory incubations with well-characterized minerals (goethite and ferrihydrite) and native soils from three soil depths.
-Indeed, while free glucose added to soil was completely respired by microbes within 80 days, almost no glucose that had been sorbed to minerals before incorporation into soil was respired (~100% vs 0.4% respectively).
+Indeed, while free glucose added to soil was completely respired by microbes within 80 days, almost no glucose that had been sorbed to minerals before incorporation into soil was respired (~100% versus 0.4%, respectively).

 Empirical field-based studies have provided indirect evidence of the capacity of soil minerals to stabilize organic carbon in soil.
 However, uncertainties remain as to the effect of mineral association on the bioavailability of organic compounds.
 To assess the impact of mineral association on the decomposition of glucose, an easily respirable organic substrate, a series of laboratory incubations was conducted with soils from 15, 50, and 85 cm.
-13C -labeled glucose was added either directly to native soil or sorbed to one of two synthetic iron (hydr)oxides (goethite and ferrihydrite) that differ in crystallinity and affinity for glucose.
+13C-labeled glucose was added either directly to native soil or sorbed to one of two synthetic iron (Fe) (hydr)oxides (goethite and ferrihydrite) that differ in crystallinity and affinity for glucose.
 This study demonstrates that association with Fe (hydr)oxide minerals effectively reduced decomposition of glucose by ~99.5% relative to the rate of decomposition for free glucose in soil.
-These results emphasize the key role of mineral-organic associations in regulating the fluxes of carbon from soils to the atmosphere by enhancing the persistence of soil organic carbon stocks.
+These results emphasize the key role of mineral-organic associations in regulating the fluxes of carbon from soils to the atmosphere by enhancing the persistence of SOC stocks.